tinglesoftware/dependabot-azure-devops/extension/README.md

 Add a configuration file stored at `.github/dependabot.yml` or  `.github/dependabot.yaml` conforming to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).

+Optionally, specify your own config file location using the `configFileLocation` option.

 To use in a YAML pipeline:

 ```yaml